 If the Queens of the Drone Age were Mutant Ninja Turtles, Rae Johnston would be their Leonardo.
 A leading figure in Australia’s tech scene, Rae is a multi-award-winning journalist and relentless trailblazer who pioneered the role of Science & Technology Editor for NITV at SBS.

 Born and raised on Dharug and Gundungurra country in Western Sydney, Rae is a proud Wiradjuri woman who started out working minimum wage hospitality jobs.
-She is also the proud mother to a large adult son, who is only a few games away from ranking Immortal in Valorant.
+She is also the proud mother to a large adult son, who is only a few games away from ranking Radiant in Valorant.

 Amanda Yeo came down with a severe case of Big Nerd in high school, and sadly never recovered.
 Now Mashable’s Australian reporter, Amanda writes on tech, games, and our rapidly boiling world in the hopes that screaming into the void will make the void finally get up and do something.
 Her articles have appeared in numerous publications such as Kotaku, Fandom, and Empire Magazine, and her fiction has been published in several books and performed by companies such as the Australian Theatre for Young People.